RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - Signature rule
     - L'Estrange v F Graucob Ltd [1934] 2 KB 394
       - L'Estrange purchased a cigarette dispensing machine from Graucob.
-      - L'Estrange signed a document headed ‘Sales Agreement’.
+      - L'Estrange signed a document headed 'Sales Agreement'.
         - Clause expressly excluded terms being implied into the agreement.
         - Ordinarily, the Sale of Goods Act would imply a warranty that the machine was fit for purpose.
       - L'Estrange argued: